 As part of its multi-cloud strategy, The Salvation Army moved its key infrastructure to Equinix in Melbourne, while shifting critical business applications across workplace productivity, human resources and more to Software-as-a-Service.

 Capitalising on the economy, Equinix continues to expand its national footprint to meet the rising demand for interconnection.

-In 2019, Equinix launched its eighth Sydney data centre, SY5, and completed expansion of its second Perth facility, PE2.
-With today’s opening of ME2, Equinix has a national footprint of 17 data centres across Melbourne, Sydney, Perth, Canberra, Adelaide and Brisbane, with four in Melbourne.
+In 2019, Equinix launched its eighth Sydney data center, SY5, and completed expansion of its second Perth facility, PE2.
+With today’s opening of ME2, Equinix has a national footprint of 17 data centers across Melbourne, Sydney, Perth, Canberra, Adelaide and Brisbane, with four in Melbourne.

 Equinix president Asia-Pacific Jeremy Deutsch says, “The value of smart cities has become increasingly recognised and is now a key priority for markets across the Asia-Pacific region as they continue to grow their digital economies.

 “Equinix is dedicated to support this development by connecting people, businesses and industry so they can better interconnect at the digital edge.
 Our investment in the Australian market reflects our commitment to our customers as they continue their digital transformation journeys.”

 Equinix Australia managing director Guy Danskine says, “Five years ago, we entered the Melbourne market with our ME1 facility.
 In that short time, we now have four sites in two distinct campus locations across the city, containing a flourishing ecosystem that enables secure, high-speed, low-latency connections for our customers and partners.

 “This new IBX demonstrates our continued commitment to the Victorian and Australian digital economies, creating a place where our customers and partners can interconnect across our national footprint of 17 highly connected data centers.”